hmcts/cpp-context-listing-courtscheduler/TECHNICAL_DOCUMENTATION.md

 ## Overview

 ### Purpose
 The Court Scheduler Service is a microservice designed to manage court schedules, hearing slots, and judicial allocations for HM Courts & Tribunals Service (HMCTS).
-The system processes rota files from the Legal Aid Agency (LJA) system, creates and manages court schedules, allocates hearing slots, and provides comprehensive scheduling capabilities for court operations.
+The system processes  files from the ROTA system for judiciary updates , creates and manages court schedules, allocates hearing slots, and provides comprehensive scheduling capabilities for court operations.

 ### Key Capabilities
 - **Court Schedule Management**: Create, update, delete, and query court schedules